Focus and Scope

 Peer Review Process

-Puncta publishes once a year in October.
+The inaugural issue of Puncta will be published in June 2018.
+Forthcoming issues will be published once yearly in October, beginning in October 2019.
 Articles are published collectively after the completion of the review and editing process.
 The deadline for submissions to the journal to be published that year is February 15th.
 Any submissions received past that deadline will be reviewed the following year for possible inclusion in the next year's issue.

 Open Access Policy